ellennickles/xphoto-s23/README.md

 #### Hardware
 ##### Computers
-You will need a **modern laptop**.
+You will need a modern laptop.
 Four years old or younger is a good rule of thumb.
 Limited numbers are available for checkout from the ITP/IMA Equipment Room (ER) and must be returned by the end of the day.

 ##### Cameras
-- (Weeks 2-3) We will use external camera devices with our laptops. **USB Logitech webcams** will be demonstrated in class, and I will check out a class set of cameras from the ER for our class to use.
+- (Weeks 2-3) We will use external camera devices with our laptops.
+USB Logitech webcams will be demonstrated in class, and I will check out a class set of cameras from the ER for our class to use.
 Additional cameras are available to check out from the ER for 24-hour reservations.
 - If your computer only has USB-C ports, then you will also need a **USB to USB-C adapter** to connect a Logitech webcam. **Please note: your adapter must be able to transmit data as well as power the camera.** These are also available from the ER, but they can be in high demand and sometimes unavailable to check out.
 Consider sharing with your classmates or purchasing your own: packs of 2 for ~$10 or less are frequently available on Amazon.

 ##### Physical Computing